solana-mobile/mobile-wallet-adapter/spec/spec.md

   if any transaction does not represent a valid transaction for signing, where:

-    - `transaction_valid`: an array of booleans with the same length as payloads indicating which are valid
+    - `valid`: an array of booleans with the same length as payloads indicating which are valid

 - `ERROR_NOT_SIGNED` if the wallet endpoint declined to sign these transactions for any reason
 - `ERROR_TOO_MANY_PAYLOADS` if the wallet endpoint is unable to sign all transactions due to exceeding implementation limits.
 These limits may be available via [`get_capabilities`](#get_capabilities).

 ##### Description

 The wallet endpoint should attempt to simulate the transactions provided by data and present them to the user for approval (if applicable).
-If approved (or if it does not require approval), the wallet endpoint should sign the transactions with the private key for the authorized account, and return the signed transactions to the dapp endpoint.
+If approved (or if it does not require approval), the wallet endpoint should sign the transactions with the private keys for the requested authorized account addresses, and return the signed transactions to the dapp endpoint.

-#### sign_and_send_transaction
+#### sign_and_send_transactions

 ##### JSON-RPC method specification